Measuring Temperature, Relative Humidity & Dewpoint

 Whilst the parameters discussed above will always be relevant to the application of a coating, some users may only be interested in knowing the value of one or two of these parameters.

-As discussed earlier in the manual, the two key climatic parameters for most coatings inspectors are delta T (TΔ) and relative humidity (RH) as these are the two values that are typically quoted on a coating’s datasheet.
+As discussed earlier,the two key climatic parameters for most coatings inspectors are delta T (TΔ) and relative humidity (RH) as these are the two values that are typically quoted on a coating’s datasheet.
 For these users, the Elcometer 309 Delta T Hygrometer has been developed.

 If the user is in a particularly hot climate, then, in addition to the relative humidity, it is the surface temperature (Ts) which is often of more importance than the dewpoint temperature as the coating should not be applied to a surface that is too hot.
 The Elcometer 308 Hygrometer provides these two key measurement parameters.